 Storm Damage Cleanup – Disaster Response and Recovery – Florida

 Storms are a fact of life here in Florida.
-Between the months of June-November we can experience tornadoes and hurricanes and can see a lot of lightning.
+Between the months of June-November we can experience tornadoes, hurricanes, and a lot of lightning.
 Many times trees can be damaged and destroyed in these storms.

-Having “split trunks”, which means the whole tree is split down the middle, that kind of damage is the highest level of damage next to the tree lying on the ground with its roots in the air!
-If you want to know if the tree can be saved, a good question to ask would be: What percentage of your crown, what percentage of the tree that produces leaves is actually left?
-If more than 50 percent of the crown is damaged, it would be wise to consider taking that tree out of your landscape.
+Having “split trunks” is the highest level of damage next to the tree lying on the ground with its roots in the air!
+If you want to know if the tree can be saved, a good question to ask would be: What percentage of the tree that produces leaves is actually left?
+If more than 50% of the crown is damaged, it would be wise to consider taking that tree out of your landscape.

 Proactive Maintenance – Save Money and Ensure Safety

 This method of thinking involves keeping up with problems before they become serious problems.
-If there is a large tree limb that is broken, damaged or dead it should be taken down immediately to prevent further damage to something else.
-During storms, this potential problem could become a health risk to whoever is in the wrong place at the wrong time.
+If there is a large tree limb that is broken, damaged, or dead it should be taken down immediately.
+During storms, this potential problem could become a risk to anything in the wrong place at the wrong time.
 Preventive maintenance is a good way to save money by simply doing what is needed to cut unnecessary spending.